lionas32/IN3110-tips/README.md

        [ 6,  6,  6, 15, 15, 15, 24, 24, 24]])

 # Lets turn it into a different shape
-# (using reshape here since we are not extending
+# (using reshape here since we are not extending,
-#      , but could have also used resize)
+# but could have also used resize)
 b.reshape((2,3,3))

 # Result